Playground is designed to check the validity of data and expressions you built.

 It is important to remember, that every time anything was edited in the query or variables, the context should be refreshed

 In the blink of an eye, all the information about the chosen record will be shown in the respective section.
 We mean it: the data appears fast.
-To prove our words we added the Context retrieval execution time mark in the bottom right corner of the Context section.
+To prove our words, we added the execution time mark in the bottom right corner of the "Context" section.

-And you can notice that Code Wrap is disabled in the Context section wich helps you to have a more clean view of the data
+Code Wrap is disabled in the "Context" section that helps you to have a clearer view of the data.

 One more thing.
-You can easily edit displayed information right in the Context section.
+You can easily edit displayed information right in the "Context" section.
 It means that you can correct or modify data in the context to influence the result of the expression you built.
-But be aware, that these changes only live until you refresh the context.
+Be aware of these changes only last until you refresh the context.
 These modifications in Context won't change data in Salesforce.
 Do you remember?
 What happens in Playground stays in Playground.

-Note: If you make changes in Salesforce and want them reflected in Playground, for example, you changed locale or time zone settings, it is necessary to reload the page with Playground.
+If you make changes in Salesforce and want them reflected in Playground, for example, you've changed locale or time zone settings, it is necessary to reload the Playground's page.
 Refreshing the context or query won't be enough.

 to group products from Opportunity by quantity.
 Here is the quick instruction:

-Click on the icon in the top right corner of the Expressions section.
-This will open Expression Builder.
+Click on the icon in the top right corner of the "Expressions" section.
+It opens Expression Builder.

 Before inserting the function or a field, verify that you've selected the text you want to replace in the text field below.